snaphy-plugin-2/automata-plugin/readMe.md

 All predefined html input types defined using [Angular Formly][1] is mentioned here.
 You can also create any type.

 ####input

-> Use Cases: Ask user enter some text, email, passwords etc.
+> Use Cases: Ask user enter some text, email, passwords etc

-Input is used to display any input elements. of type <input id="firstName" >
+Input is used to display any input elements. of type `<input id="firstName">`
 ```
 "template": {
     "type": "input",